SimonCropp/Argon/docs/Linq/JValueValue.md

 # Using JValue.Value

-This sample gets `Argon.Linq.JValue` internal values using `Argon.Linq.JValue.Value`.
+This sample gets `Argon.JValue` internal values using `Argon.JValue.Value`.

 <!-- snippet: JValueValue -->
 <a id='snippet-jvaluevalue'></a>